alphagov/magna-charta/README.md

 _We use [Semantic Versioning](http://semver.org/) for our version numbers._

+__2.0.2__

+- fixed the way MC applies padding across stacked bars.
+It now distributes the padding evenly across all the bars

 __2.0.1__

 - add class to the last cell in a header when the bar is stacked - this is the total